SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-mdisumma/PROJECT_PRESENTATION.md

    - The height of the pyramid should be equal to the number of odd rows.

 4. **Pattern Characteristics**:
-   - All spaces occupied by the pyramid hould be filled with the # character.
+   - All spaces occupied by the pyramid should be filled with the # character.
    - All spaces not occupied by the pyramid should be filled with an empty string (` `).